pivotal/docs-tap/bitnami-services/how-to-guides/configure-private-reg-integration.hbs.md

 # Configure private registry and VMware Application Catalog integration for Bitnami Services

-This topic describes how to integrate [Bitnami Services](../about.hbs.md) with private registries or with VMware Application Catalog (VAC).
+This topic tells you how to integrate Bitnami Services with private registries or with VMware Application Catalog (VAC).
 You can configure this globally for all services, or on a per-service basis.